carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

                                    List all enabled checks and exit.
 Use with -checks=* to list all available checks.
     -p=<string>                  - Build path
+    -style=<string>              -
+                                   Fallback style for reformatting after inserting fixes if there is no clang-format config file found.
     -system-headers              - Display the errors from system headers.
     -warnings-as-errors=<string> -
                                    Upgrades warnings to errors.
 Same format as